 Luxury travelers who find the big name Hong Kong luxury hotels out of budget are not out of luck.
 The city is full of fantastic four-star hotels, boutique hotels, and a handful of five-star hotels that will fit the bill.

 The five-star category is vast.
-The top Hong Kong luxury hotels excel in every category including service, Michelin-star restaurants, location, rooms, views, and other thoughtful amenities.
-They are absolutely worth the spend but when it’s not doable, the hotels on this list are excellent alternatives.
+The top Hong Kong luxury hotels excel in every category, including service, Michelin-star restaurants, location, rooms, views, and other thoughtful amenities.
+They are absolutely worth the expense, but when it’s not doable, the hotels on this list are excellent alternatives.

 These Hong Kong hotels may have an element mentioned above that might be, for example, a location that isn’t quite as central.
 Hotels in Tsim Sha Tsui East can be just as fantastic as those in the heart of Tsim Sha Tsui, but you’ll typically pay a bit less to stay a bit further out from the action.
 It may take 20 minutes to walk to the Star Ferry versus 5 minutes, for example.